Team-1280-Training/Final-Project/README.md

 Players can place **flags** on hidden cells that they think are mines, to help keep track of them.
 These are purely for the player's benefit: they are not required, and flags can potentially be placed incorrectly.
 A player can remove placed flags.

 If a player digs a mine, they instantly lose. \
-(In almost all Minesweeper implementations, all mine cells are revealed when the player loses, but this feature is optional for the project.) \
 The player wins when all safe cells in the grid are revealed.
 (Note: flags are irrelevant for this.)

 In almost all Minesweeper implementations, when a player digs a cell with 0 mine neighbours, all of its neighbours are dug automatically.
 This can chain, so large chunks of the grid may be cleared with a single dig.